 How to make cucumber salad:

-- Wash and cut the cucumbers lengthwise, then chop to make 5 cm pieces.
+- Wash and cut the cucumbers lengthwise, then chop them into 5 cm pieces.

-- Sprinkle 2 teaspoons of salt over chopped cucumbers and mix.
-Cover and let stay on the counter for about 30 minutes or more, until cucumber releases juice.
+- Sprinkle 2 teaspoons of salt over the chopped cucumbers and mix well.
+Cover and let them sit on the counter for about 30 minutes or until they release their juice.
 Discard the juice.

-- Add balsamic vinegar, sea salt, and soy sauce to cucumbers, and mix well.
+- Add balsamic vinegar, soy sauce, and sea salt to the cucumbers and mix well.

-- Press garlic over cucumbers, in the middle of the bowl.
+- Press garlic over the cucumbers in the middle of the bowl.
 Do not mix yet.

 - Add toasted sesame oil and mix again.
-Check the taste, and add some salt if you feel you need to.
+Check the taste and add some salt if needed.

-- Put in a glass jar or bowl and cover.
-Keep in the fridge.
+- Put the salad in a glass jar or bowl and cover it.
+Keep it in the fridge.